Money Management Skills, Did you thinking of teaching your teens about this skill now, to protect them in the future?

-While this may sound like a simple lesson to teach, most teens can’t relate to things they have never experienced.
-Try explaining a rotary phone to a teen and watch how quickly their eyes glaze over.
+While this may sound like a simple lesson to teach about money management skills, most teens can’t relate to things they have never experienced.
+Try explaining a rotary phone to a teen and watch how quickly they lose interest.

-Teaching them about credit may not be easy, but it is certainly necessary.
+Teaching them about credit may not be easy, but it is extremely helpful.

 Teaching teens about the importance of good credit

 A nail gun is useful when building a house, but it can be an incredibly dangerous tool if misused.
 Without training in the proper use of a nail gun, you may end up in the emergency room.

 We can think of credit cards are the same way.

 Credit cards are great for earning points, building credit, and making our lives easier.
 However, if you misuse them, you could end up ruining your credit score, and your credit score is much more important than you may realize.